-To earn the MPH degree, a student must complete a 45-semester credit hour curriculum.
+To earn the MPH degree, a student must complete a 45-semester credit hour (scr) curriculum.
 The 45 scr. curriculum consists of 8 core courses (24 scr) completed by all MPH students regardless of declared major, 4-5 (12-15 scr) major specific courses, and 2-3 (6-9 scr) advised electives.
-All students must meet with their major advisor within their first two semesters in the program to develop a Plan of Study.
+All students must meet with their major advisor within their first 12 scr in the program to develop a Plan of Study.
 Once developed, the Plan of Study is signed by the student, the student's major advisor, and a NOCPH co-director.
-The signed Plan of Study is then submitted to the College of Graduate Studies on the Health Science Campus by the end of the first year following matriculation.
+The signed Plan of Study is submitted to the UT Department of Public Health and Preventative Medicine (DPHPM) in Room 4416 of the Collier Building for tracking.
+UT DPHPM forwards the signed Plan of Study to the UT College of Graduate Studies on the Health Science Campus.